Oliver-Zimmerman/payroc/README.md

 ### Observing client events

-In order to handle various SDK events, you will need to listen for the various UI events.
+In order to handle SDK events, you will need to listen for the various UI events.
 All SDK events are provided via LiveData which can be observed:

 ```kotlin
     fun getState() = payrocClient.getStateResponse()